senocular/senocular.github.com/articles/js_implementing_for_loops.md

 }
 ```

 Its a simple loop with 3 iterations, each of which logs the value of `i`.
-The output of running this code is:
+The output of running this loop is:

 ```
 0